-If your iPhone keeps restarting randomly after iOS 13/12/11 update, here are some quick tips you can take to fix this iPhone restarting issue.
+If your iPhone keeps restarting randomly after the iOS 15 update, here are some quick tips you can take to fix this iPhone restarting issue.

-There were many Apple users reported that their iPhone keeps restarting over and over.
+There were many Apple users who reported that their iPhone keeps restarting over and over.

-Before you start using tips below to fix your keep-restarting iPhone, iPad, or iPod touch, you’d better backup your device.
+Before you start using the tips below to fix your keep-restarting iPhone, iPad, or iPod touch, you’d better backup your device.
 Because some tips below will require you to erase your iOS device.
 And backing up the device before you take action also protects your data from loss due to misoperation.

 Updating to the new iOS software update may fix the iPhone keeps restarting issue.
 Just go to Settings > General > Tap Software Update to check the update.

 If you failed to update to a new update, as Apple said, you can try turning off notifications (Settings > Notifications) for all the apps on your device, then update your device.
 After that, you can allow notifications for apps again.

 Go to Settings > General > Date & Time and manually set the date to December 1.
 This should stop the endless rebooting on your iPhone.

 You can restart or force restart your iPhone iPad to clean all processes, which may help you fix the “keeps restarting” issue.
 To force restart one device, just press and hold both of the “Sleep” and “Home” buttons at the same time for 10 seconds until the Apple logo appears on the screen.
 For iPhone 7 users, please press the Home button and the Volume down button.